SeerUK/docker-jenkins-slave/README.md

 When running ensure that the following environment variables are set:

  * MASTER_HOST: This is the IP/hostname of the master node.
+ * MASTER_PORT: This is the port of the master node.
  * SLAVE_NAME: The name, in your master node, of the slave you're setting up.